-If you are intending to adopt a child and wishing to take adoption leave you must notify your line manager within seven days of being matched with a child by filling in Document 2 - Notification of intention to take adoption leave.
-You may also wish to discuss this with your line manager in advance, although you are under no obligation to do so - but this will help you both in planning the period prior to adoption leave commencing.
+If you are intending to adopt a child and wishing to take adoption leave you must notify your line manager as soon as you can.
 Please see section on Maternity and Adoption Leave in the Family Leave Policy regarding leave to attend adoption appointments.
 More information can be found on eTouch.